mlund/webtest/_pages/analysis.md

 `file`           |  Output filename for energy vs. step output `nstep=0`        |  Interval between samples

-Calculates the system energy; collect the average; and outputs to file.
+Calculates the energy contributions from all terms in the Hamiltonian and outputs to a file.
+If filename ends with `.csv`, a comma separated value file will be saved, otherwise a simple space separeted file with a single hash commented header line.
+All units in $$k_BT$$.

 ## Virtual Volume Move